-This tour is for people who are interested in mediaeval military history and architecture.
+This tour is for people who are interested in mediaeval military architecture.
 You will be taken to the most important gates of the Medieval City.
-Each has its own unique history.
+Each has its own unique design.
 Then you will be driven out of town to sites that contain mediaeval castles, towers, forts and monasteries.
 You can try on your "inner Knight" and explore what life was like when the Knights of St John ruled the island.

 From your selected point, you'll be driven to the Medieval City and its most important Gates.

 The Marine Gate or Sea Gate was the main entrance to the town from the harbour.
 Its defensive towers are more for show than defense.
 Due to the narrow space between the waterfront and the walls, no army could ever have attempted an attack from this side of the fortifications.
 (Stop Pictures)

 The (first) Hospital of the Knights of St John, (now houses the library of the Archaeological Institute and the Museum of Popular Art) (Stop Pictures)

 Our Lady of the Castel - Virgin of the Fort - Panagia tou Kastrou, is a thirteen century Byzantine church.
 In 1309 the island was conquered by the Order of the Knights of St. John and the church was converted into a Gothic three-aisled basilica with a transept and became the Catholic cathedral of the island.
 In 1522 the Ottoman Turks occupied Rhodes and the church of Panagia was once more converted, this time into a mosque, called the Kadouri Tzami.
 The additions of the Ottoman era were removed during the Italian occupation (1912-1947) and the building was subsequently conserved by the Greek Archaeological Service.
 Since 1988, the church of the Panayia tou Kastrou houses the Byzantine Art Museum of Rhodes (Stop Pictures)